nishthabhakta/fetch_rewards_assessment/README.md

 Before running the main python file, use the CreateTableStatement.sql to create the database and tables.
 The next step is to populate the tables with clean and processed data.

 The python file contains main code to clean and ingest data into the database.
-To process files one by one, use the input_path.
-Just change the name of the files and run the code.
-The relevant dataframe will be inserted in the SQL Server Management Studio depending on the file you have mentioned in the input_path.
+To transform and process the files follow the following steps:
+1. Open cmd(Command Line)
+2. Give the path for Main.py file and mention the name of files to be processed.
+Example:  C:\Users\nishtha\main.py receipts.json

+File processing description:

 The files contain nested json objects and hence, json_normalize is used to flatten certain columns of the file.
 There are date columns in brands.json and users.json.
 These dates are in a thirteen digit unix timestamp which is then converted into a standardize datetime format using datetime functions in python.